tkoshi-code/SpringBoot3BatchStarter/README.md

 ## 🌐 Language Support
 🇯🇵 日本語版 README は [こちら](README.ja.md).

+## 📋 Requirements
+- JDK 21 (automatically downloaded by Gradle toolchain)
+- Docker Desktop
+- Gradle 8.5+ (not required if using gradlew)

+> 💡 This project uses JDK 21, but thanks to Gradle's toolchain feature, it will be automatically downloaded even if not installed locally.

 ## 🔍 Overview

 This comprehensive starter kit is designed specifically for **Spring Boot 3** and **Spring Batch 5**, offering a production-ready foundation for enterprise batch processing applications.
 It incorporates industry best practices and leverages the latest Spring framework features to accelerate your batch development process.